vladneaga/MedScript/README.md

   The API configurations, including database settings, can be found and modified in the resources/application.properties file.
 Prescription Storage
   All prescriptions are stored securely on the server, allowing patients and physicians to access them as needed.

+**** Before running the application please send a GET request to the http://localhost:8081/auth/startapp (host can be chnaged in resources/application.properties) ****

+Starting the application:
+1) run the src/main/java/group11/medScriptAPI/MedScriptApiApplication.java of the MedScriptAPI
+2) cd into myVueProject and run: npm run dev